zhravan/nixopus/docs/license/index.md

-License [Fair Code - Sustainable use license](https://docs.n8n.io/sustainable-use-license/) Portions of this software are licensed as follows:
+License [Fair Code - Sustainable use license](https://docs.n8n.io/sustainable-use-license/) Version 1.0

-Content of branches other than the main branch (i.e. "master") are not licensed.
-Source code files that contain ".ee." in their filename or ".ee" in their dirname are NOT licensed under the Sustainable Use License.
-To use source code files that contain ".ee." in their filename or ".ee" in their dirname you must hold a valid n8n Enterprise License specifically allowing you access to such source code files and as defined in "LICENSE_EE.md".
-All third party components incorporated into the n8n Software are licensed under the original license provided by the owner of the applicable component.
-Content outside of the above mentioned files or restrictions is available under the "Sustainable Use License" as defined below.
-Sustainable Use License
-Version 1.0

-Acceptance
+## Acceptance
 By using the software, you agree to all of the terms and conditions below.

-Copyright License
+## Copyright License
 The licensor grants you a non-exclusive, royalty-free, worldwide, non-sublicensable, non-transferable license to use, copy, distribute, make available, and prepare derivative works of the software, in each case subject to the limitations below.

-Limitations
+## Limitations
 You may use or modify the software only for your own internal business purposes or for non-commercial or personal use.
 You may distribute the software or provide it to others only if you do so free of charge for non-commercial purposes.
 You may not alter, remove, or obscure any licensing, copyright, or other notices of the licensor in the software.
 Any use of the licensor's trademarks is subject to applicable law.

-Patents
+## Patents
 The licensor grants you a license, under any patent claims the licensor can license, or becomes able to license, to make, have made, use, sell, offer for sale, import and have imported the software, in each case subject to the limitations and conditions in this license.
 This license does not cover any patent claims that you cause to be infringed by modifications or additions to the software.
 If you or your company make any written claim that the software infringes or contributes to infringement of any patent, your patent license for the software granted under these terms ends immediately.
 If your company makes such a claim, your patent license ends immediately for work on behalf of your company.

-Notices
+## Notices
 You must ensure that anyone who gets a copy of any part of the software from you also gets a copy of these terms.
 If you modify the software, you must include in any modified copies of the software a prominent notice stating that you have modified the software.

-No Other Rights
+## No Other Rights
 These terms do not imply any licenses other than those expressly granted in these terms.

-Termination
+## Termination
 If you use the software in violation of these terms, such use is not licensed, and your license will automatically terminate.
 If the licensor provides you with a notice of your violation, and you cease all violation of this license no later than 30 days after you receive that notice, your license will be reinstated retroactively.
 However, if you violate these terms after such reinstatement, any additional violation of these terms will cause your license to terminate automatically and permanently.

-No Liability
+## No Liability
 As far as the law allows, the software comes as is, without any warranty or condition, and the licensor will not be liable to you for any damages arising out of these terms or the use or nature of the software, under any kind of legal claim.

-Definitions
+## Definitions
-The "licensor" is the entity offering these terms.
+The "licensor" is the creator and copyright holder of the nixopus project.

-The "software" is the software the licensor makes available under these terms, including any portion of it.
+The "software" is the nixopus software the licensor makes available under these terms, including any portion of it.

 "You" refers to the individual or entity agreeing to these terms.